chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chaingaurd-enforce-discovery-onboarding.md

 }
 ```

 This will return the Discovery results, which can be piped into other resources (possibly as an output).
-The main use case for this data, though, will be to feed it into a “chainguard_cluster” resource:
+The main use case for this data, though, will be to feed it into a `chainguard_cluster` resource:

 ```
 resource "chainguard_cluster" "discovery" {